socialplanning/repopencore/README.txt

 What else can it do?
 ====================

-There is also a not-yet-formalized proof-of-concept configuration for running a single wsgi stack with opencore and tasktracker as endpoints.
-If you want to try this out, you can use experimental_highly_broken_config_with_tasktracker_in_process.ini if you change all the necessary values to something appropriate for your installation.
+There is also an experimental configuration for running a single wsgi stack with opencore and tasktracker as endpoints.
+If you want to try this out, the steps are similar:

-First, install TaskTracker with commands provided by repopencore:
+ 1. First, install TaskTracker with commands provided by repopencore:

     `install-myghty-fork && install-tasktracker`

     This will install TaskTracker from trunk as well as a version of Myghty (which is required by a dependency of TaskTracker) with the following patch applied to myghty.importer at L56:
      -__builtin__.__import__ = import_module
      +#__builtin__.__import__ = import_module
     That monkeypatch of the built-in __import__ seems to break Zope's own munging of sys.path which results in ImportErrors all over the place, hence the forked installation here.

+ 2. Next, generate a configuration file for your deployment:

+    `mkopencoreconfig-with-tt 8080 zope/etc/zope/conf ../../../var/secret.txt  ../../../var/admin.txt ./ > opencore-with-tt.ini`

+    The first two arguments are the same as `mkopencoreconfig` above.
+    The third and fourth arguments are the paths to your shared secret and admin info files (which are written outside the ./builds directory by Fassembler, since they don't change on every build).
+The last argument is a base path for TaskTracker to place some of its data including template caches and the SQLite database.

+ 3. Initialize the TaskTracker database:

+    `paster setup-app opencore-with-tt.ini#tasktracker`

+ 4. Start the server:

+   `run-opencore-wsgi zope/bin/zopectl opencore.ini`

-Currently theming (with Deliverance) is not in place, but otherwise the integration will actually Just Work as long as you've configured everything correctly per the example INI; make sure you use the provided composite app factory to dispatch to tasktracker in the right circumstances with the X-Openplans-Project header and other contextual information set.
+Currently theming (with Deliverance) is not in place, but otherwise the integration will actually Just Work as long as you've configured everything correctly.

-Remember that you will need to run `paster setup-app opencore.ini#tasktracker` or similar on initial TaskTracker installation to set up the database.
+It should also be possible to use this configuration with a pre-existing TaskTracker database; just edit the relevant lines in opencore-with-tt.ini to point them to your existing database instead of using a newly created SQLite database.